 Could inflammatory changes in the brain be one of the main drivers behind our epidemic of depression?
 And could this explain why anti-depressant medications often don’t work for people with depression?

-This is an exciting new area of research.
+An exciting new area of research

 In pursuit of the inflammation-depression connection, researchers from Emory University in Atlanta looked at the use of an anti-inflammatory drug called infliximab for the treatment of major depression in people who had not responded to antidepressants.
 Infliximab, also known as Remicade, is usually given to people with inflammatory disorders such as rheumatoid arthritis, inflammatory bowel disease and psoriasis.